meilisearch/documentation/create/how_to/running_production.md

 Service files are text files that tell your operating system how to run your program, and when.
 They live in the `/etc/systemd/system` directory, and your system will load them at boot time.
 In this case, let's use a very simple service file that will run MeiliSearch on port `7700`.

 To run MeiliSearch in a production environment, use the `--env` flag.
-Generate the master key using the `--master-key` flag.
-When you launch a secured instance for the first time, MeiliSearch creates two default API keys: [`Default Search API Key` and `Default Admin API Key`](/reference/features/security.md#default-api-keys).
+Generate the master key using the `--master-key` option.
+When you launch an instance for the first time, MeiliSearch creates two default API keys: [`Default Search API Key` and `Default Admin API Key`](/reference/features/security.md#default-api-keys).
 With the `Default Admin API Key`, you can control who can access or create new documents, indexes, or change the configuration.

-You can change the master Key to any value in the following command.
-However, for security concerns, it's better to choose a safe and random key, never share it and, just, **keep it safe**.
+Remember to choose a safe and random key and avoid exposing it in publicly accessible applications.
+You can change the master key with the following command:

 ```bash
 cat << EOF > /etc/systemd/system/meilisearch.service